leclairm/exclaim_compilation_liskov/README.md

 4. Check that the `build_dsl/bin/icon` executable was generated

-## Run the wrapper script
+## Launching script

 The `launch_build_liskov.sh` script creates a working directory in a default location on `${SCRATCH}` and executes the previously described steps.
-It provides a series of handy options for the uenv and view to be used, submitting the build to a compute node, running the build in the background on login nodes with `nohup`, choosing a working sub-directory or choosing alternative icon repo/branch
+It provides a series of handy options for selecting the setup, the uenv and view to be used, submitting the build to a compute node, running the build in the background on login nodes with `nohup` or choosing a working sub-directory

 Check the usage with `./launch_build_liskov.sh -h`

 ```
-❯ launch_build_liskov.sh -h
+❯ ./launch_build_liskov.sh -h

 Usage: launch_build_liskov.sh REQUIRED_PARAMETERS OPTIONS

 REQUIRED_PARAMETERS
+  --setup SETUP_FILE: use dependencies versions from SETUP_FILE
   -u UENV,--uenv=UENV: activate UENV when building
   -v VIEW,--view=VIEW: Use the view VIEW of UENV

 OPTIONS
   -h,--help: print this help
   -n,--nohup: run in the background.
-Caution: process cannot be stopped
+CAUTION: process cannot be stoped
+  --use-pip: use pip instead of uv
   -s,--submit: submit build to compute node
   -a ACCOUNT,--account=ACCOUNT: when submitting use ACCOUNT
-  -w WORKDIR,--workdir=WORKDIR: build in /capstor/scratch/cscs/leclairm/exclaim_compilation_liskov/WORKDIR
+  -w WORKDIR,--workdir=WORKDIR: build in ${SCRATCH}/exclaim_compilation_liskov/WORKDIR
                                 otherwise directly in ${SCRATCH}/exclaim_compilation_liskov
-  --icon-repo=ICON_REPO: provide an icon repository (default: git@github.com:C2SM/icon-exclaim.git)
-  --icon-branch=ICON_BRANCH: provide an icon branch (default: reverse_advection)
-                             required when using --icon-repo
 ```